Exclusive: Exxon seeks to sell its stake in giant Azeri oil field - sources

 Azerbaijan also became more assertive in controlling its energy wealth by building up large stakes in its energy projects via state company Socar.

-If Exxon was to sell out of ACG, it would leave Chevron (CVX.N) as the only U.S. company in the project, with a stake of 9.57 percent, the third largest after BP and Socar, with 30.4 and 25 percent respectively.
+If Exxon was to sell out of ACG, it would leave Chevron as the only U.S. company in the project, with a stake of 9.57 percent, the third largest after BP and Socar, with 30.4 and 25 percent respectively.

 The ACG fields still account for the lion’s share of Azeri oil output.
 They produced around three quarters of overall Azeri crude output, or nearly 600,000 barrels per day, in the first half of 2018.